DripEmail/drip-dot-net/README.md

 ## Known Issues

-	1. Batch async operations (such as adding multiple subscribers or events) do not report the correct StatusCode.
+	1. Async operations that return empty results do not report the correct StatusCode on the DripResponse.
+		a.
+ApplyTagToSubscriberAsync
+		b.
+RemoveTagFromSubscriberAsync
+		b.
+CreateOrUpdateSubscribersAsync